Ways To Clear Ear Wax In Toddlers

 Geeta Sanjeev, an IT professional, noticed that her four-year-old son was constantly scratching his left ear and poking it with his fingers.
 She thought it was a case of ear infection and took him to a paediatrician.
-To her surprise, the doctor said it was a case of wax accumulation and he recommended her to take him to an ENT specialist.
+To her surprise, the doctor said it was a case of ear wax accumulation and he recommended her to take him to an ENT specialist for removal.
 Geeta is not the only mother whose son suffers from ear wax accumulation.

 What is earwax?

 Earwax is a substance that is secreted in the outer ear canals.
 It primarily protects the skin of the human ear canal.
 In addition, it provides protection against water, insects and other types of fungi and bacteria.
 The major components of earwax are fatty acids, alcohols, squalene, and cholesterol.
 Ear wax is also known as 'cerumen.'